kzed-1/ruby-cli-app/README.md

 ## Instructions on running the program

 * make sure to have ruby installed in your setup
-*  If you don't here is a link with instructions to get ruby:
+*  If you don't here is a link with instructions to get ruby: <a href = "https://www.ruby-lang.org/en/documentation/installation/">get Ruby</a>

 <p align="left">
     <a href = "https://www.ruby-lang.org/en/documentation/installation/">get Ruby</a>